Dark era is sword-like,

 O’ Nanak, the Guru-oriented receives the jewel.

-And Guru Arjan Sahib concludes it with the Pauri (ode’s stanza) by unfolding it step by step:
+And Guru Nanak Sahib concludes it with the Pauri (ode’s stanza) by unfolding it step by step:

 There is no alliance between the devoted and the worldly.